What is Test Case: Examples With Best Practices

 Let us consider a test scenario to create a password field that accepts 10-20 characters and includes only letters.
 Some positive testing cases include the:

-• Password field should accept 10 characters.
+• The password field should accept 10 characters.

-• Password field should accept 20 characters.
+• The password field should accept 20 characters.

-• Password field should accept all letters.
+• The password field should accept all letters.

-• Negative Test Cases: Checks for invalid inputs to validate unexpected functioning of software applications.
+• Negative test cases: Checks for invalid inputs to validate unexpected functioning of software applications.
 Its main purpose is to ensure that software applications throw errors against invalid inputs or restrict an application from functioning in a certain way.

 Let us take the same test scenario as explained above.
 Some underlying negative testing cases include the: